Gleason Corporation

-Gleason Corporation is a prominent machine tool builder based in Rochester, New York, US.
+Gleason Corporation is a machine tool builder based in Rochester, New York, US.
 It has manufacturing plants in the US, Germany, Switzerland, China, Japan, and India as well as sales and service offices in all major industrial hubs globally.

-Gleason's importance lies in gear manufacturing — especially in building the machine tools that themselves cut the teeth.
+Gleason's expertise lies in gear manufacturing — especially in building the machine tools that themselves cut the teeth.
 These gears and these machines are sold to industrial customers in a wide variety of fields, such as companies in the automotive and aerospace industries.